ihsn/SDCPractice/appendices.rst

 Appendix C: Internal and External Reports for Case Studies
 -----------------------------------------------------------------------------------

-This appendix provides example for internal and external reports on the anonymization process for the case studies in the Section `Case studies <case_studies.html>`__.
-The internal report consists of two parts: the first is on the anonymization of the household-level variables and the second is on the anonymization of the individual-level variables.
+This appendix provides examples of internal and external reports for the anonymization process for the case studies in the Section `Case studies <case_studies.html>`__.
+The internal report consists of two parts: the first is for the anonymization of the household-level variables and the second is for the anonymization of the individual-level variables.

 Case study 1 - Internal report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To be added

-..
    **SDC report (adapted from the report function in sdcMicro)**

    The dataset consists of 10,574 observations (i.e., 10,574 individuals in 2,000 households).